 An SBP responder that sends an SBP Response frame with Status Code field set to SUCCESS should initiate a WLAN sensing procedure with one or more non-AP STAs using operational parameters derived from those indicated within the SBP Request frame that requested the SBP procedure.
 The SBP responder shall be the sensing initiator of the WLAN sensing procedure.

 Therefore, the SBP responder, which is an AP, is the sensing initiator of the triggered WLAN sensing procedure.
 As a result, only TB sensing measurement instances can be used in the triggered WLAN sensing procedure.
+This should be clear from the fact that the SBP responder AP is the sensing initiator of the triggered WLAN procedure.
+However, to make this point more explicit, we can add a note.

 TGbf editor, make the following changes in the spec: